Common Cook Islands Trust Funding Errors

 Some grantors transfer assets to the Cook Islands trust but continue treating accounts as their personal property, making deposits and withdrawals without trustee involvement, directing investment decisions without proper authority, or using trust funds for personal expenses without documented distributions.

-This commingling undermines the legal separation between grantor and trust essential to asset protection.
+Commingling undermines the legal separation between grantor and trust that is essential to asset protection.
 Creditors argue the trust is the grantor’s alter ego, that transfers were illusory, and that the grantor maintained control making assets reachable despite nominal trust ownership.

 Courts have found trusts ineffective when grantors treat trust accounts as personal slush funds.
 The formal transfer documents become meaningless when actual conduct shows the grantor maintained complete control and the trustee exercised no independent oversight.